kvarak/dnd/docs/_Resources/familiars-alternative-great-old-one.md

     <tr><td><hr></td></tr>
     <tr><td markdown="1" class="monster">

-    **Skills** Arcana +2, History +2, Perception +4, Religion +2, Stealth +4<br/>
+    **Skills** Arcana, History, Perception, Religion, Stealth<br/>
-    **Senses** darkvision 60 ft, passive Perception 14<br/>
+    **Senses** darkvision 60 ft<br/>
     **Languages** Common and Undercommon but can't speak, telepathy 60 ft

     </td></tr>
     <tr><td><hr></td></tr>
     <tr><td markdown="1" class="monster">

     ***Advanced Telepathy***.
-The flumphling can perceive the content of any telepathic communication used within 60 feet of it, and it can't be surprised by creatures with any form of telepathy.
+The flumphling can perceive the content of any telepathic communication used within 60 ft of it and it can't be surprised by creatures with any form of telepathy.

     ***Telepathic Shroud***.
 The flumphling is immune to any effect that would sense its emotions or read its thoughts without its consent.
-If the flumphling is serving as a familiar, this trait is shared by its companion as long as its companion is within 10 feet.
+If the flumphling is serving as a familiar, this trait is shared by its companion as long as its companion is within 10 ft.

     ***Magic Resistance***.
 The flumphling has advantage on saving throws against spells and other magical effects.